When you are eating a low-sugar/low-carb meal plan, it’s important to eat a satisfying breakfast.

 - Cooked in ham or bacon cups — Just line your muffin tin with sliced ham or bacon and add a fresh cracked egg.
 Cook in a 40⁰⁰ degree oven for about 15–18 minutes.

 - Add to smoothies raw — it’s a great way to get some added fat and protein into your smoothies.
 Just be sure you keep the eggs chilled at the proper temperature since you’ll be eating them raw.

 - Hardboiled and ready to travel.
-Or try a keto egg slider — just slice in half lengthwise and add bacon, cheese, and avocado — presto, you have a sandwich!
+Or try an egg slider — just slice in half lengthwise and add bacon, cheese, and avocado — presto, you have a sandwich!

 - For mini frittatas, pour a mixture of a dozen beaten eggs, salt, and pepper (to taste), into a 12-muffin tin (about 2/3 full).
 In a 350○ oven, cook 14–15 minutes.
 (These little babies are easy to reheat in about 30 seconds — just pop them in the microwave.)
 Before they go in the oven, don’t forget the fillings:

 - Ham & Swiss

 - Mushroom, & pepper, kale, or sausage

 - Really, the combinations are endless…